Single-speed heater fan (before 1977)

 Hover over a wire to confirm the colour

 Note 1: Up to 1970 the heater fan was powered from the green circuit in the fusebox.
 From 1971 for the remainder of chrome bumper production and all V8s the heater fan (and wipers and electric washers) were powered from the accessories position of the ignition switch via a white/green to an in-line fuse under the fusebox, and then via a green/pink to the fan switch.
-Rubber bumper cars up to the 1977 model year were powered from the green circuit in the fusebox again.
+4-cylinder rubber bumper cars up to the 1977 model year were powered from the green circuit in the fusebox again.

 Note 2: Before 1970 the wire from the switch to the motor was Green with a Brown tracer.
 From 1970 it was Green with a Yellow tracer.